csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • SQL supports several advanced aggregation features, including ranking and windowing queries that simplify the expression of some aggregates and allow more efficient evaluation.

-• Online analytical processing (OLAP) tools help analysts view data summa- rized in different ways, so that they can gain insight into the functioning of an organization.
+• Online analytical processing (OLAP) tools help analysts view data summarized in different ways, so that they can gain insight into the functioning of an organization.

 ◦ OLAP tools work on multidimensional data, characterized by dimension attributes and measure attributes.

 ◦ The data cube consists of multidimensional data summarized in different ways.
 Precomputing the data cube helps speed up queries on summaries of data.

-◦ Cross-tab displays permit users to view two dimensions of multidimen- sional data at a time, along with summaries of the data.
+◦ Cross-tab displays permit users to view two dimensions of multidimensional data at a time, along with summaries of the data.

 ◦ Drill down, rollup, slicing, and dicing are among the operations that users perform with OLAP tools.